RADAR-base/RADAR-IoT/data/kotlin/data-uploader/README.md

 For the [Rest Proxy Data Consumer](/src/main/kotlin/org/radarbase/iot/consumer/RestProxyDataConsumer.kt), by default, authorization is enabled using [Management Portal](https://github.com/RADAR-base/ManagementPortal) and hence the uploader will work with [Gateway](https://github.com/RADAR-base/RADAR-Gateway) as well as [Rest Proxy](https://docs.confluent.io/current/kafka-rest/index.html)

 ## Contributing
 For contributing, please take a look at the `commons` module and `data-uploader` module.
-Please create a PR and we will review it.
+Code should be formatted using the Kotlin Style Guide.
+If you want to contribute a feature or fix, browse our issues and please make a pull request.
 For simple additions like new sensors, please take a look in the [converter](/src/main/kotlin/org/radarbase/iot/converter) package where you will need to add new Converters for your sensor based on the consumers.

 ### Extending